Early childhood services

 - 3 years

-Another useful resource is the Early Years SA app, which has information and age-relevant milestone lists for your child aged 0 to 5 years.
-If you have any concerns, you should contact CaFHS to schedule an appointment to discuss your child's development.
+Another useful resource is the Early Years SA app - a go to for trusted information about child health, learning, development and wellbeing from birth to 5 years.
 You can download the app on the Apple App Store or Google Play Store.

 Greater flexibility in government preschools